 Source: JP Morgan, June 2023

 More broadly, Mexican companies in all sectors are optimistic about the opportunities from nearshoring.
 Many think additional investment and more dynamic growth will lead to higher employment, increased disposable incomes and, consequently, higher consumption.
 Consumer companies make up a large proportion of the Mexican stock market.
-And, while the consumer sector is not an obvious beneficiary of higher foreign direct investment (FDI), these companies are currently seeing a relatively resilient consumer environment.
+And, while the consumer sector is not an obvious beneficiary of higher FDI, these companies are currently seeing a relatively resilient consumer environment.
 A stronger economy should boost consumption further.

 The political landscape